shorttompkins/mrw.lol/README.md

  * `make run_mongodb` - launches a stock MongoDB Docker container (mrw.mongodb)
  * `make run_app` - launches the app via the custom Node Docker container (mrw.app)

+Helpful utility commands:

+ * `make bash_app` - for bash shell into the node app to run manually (for debugging)
+ * `make db_connect` - to connect to the local MongoDB server via the Mongo shell

 # CHANGE LOG